barbados-clemens/personal-site/blog/a-beginners-intro-to-rxjs-with-examples.md

 ## Wrap Up
 I greatly enjoy RxJS and I recommend you try it too!
 The library is very daunting and complex, but taking it one operator at a time and giving them a try.
 It's okay if you don't understand parts of the library.
 I still don't know everything about RxJS.
 You'll get into the groove of your common operators, map, switchMap, filter, tap.
 You'll start using basic Subjects, then BehaviorSubjects.
 Adopting small parts of the library is the easiest way to ease into the library.
-Also, the offical [documentation](https://rxjs.dev/api) isn't the easiest way to learn.
-Check out my perferred resources below.
+Also, the official [documentation](https://rxjs.dev/api) isn't the easiest way to learn.
+Check out my preferred resources below.

 ## Resources
 Here are my favorite resources for RxJS
 - [https://www.learnrxjs.io/](https://www.learnrxjs.io/)
 - [https://reactive.how/](https://reactive.how/)